amx109/amxtruder/README.md

 An extruder designed for a Prusa i3 and a lightweight motor reecived from one of the #reprap team

-te extruder design is based of off
+the extruder design is based on

 http://www.thingiverse.com/thing:24219